theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLib.rst

   :return: Boolean showing whether the function succeeded or not
   :rtype: Boolean

-.. py:function:: FilWriteString(file fileObj, variable stringObj)
+.. ven:function:: FilWriteString(file fileObj, variable stringObj)

   Writes a string to the end of the file data source.
 After you call the FilWriteString function, the new record becomes the current record.